This page is out of date. Please see our updated Maundy Thursday Resource here.

 Foot washing has also taken on new significance for me in recent years as I reread two posts that have been contributed to my blog.
 Some of you might like to revisit these too.

-One form of service you might like to consider for either Maundy Thursday or Good Friday is a Tenebrae service.
-I like this resource from the Presbyterian church that helps explain this.
+- One form of service you might like to consider for either Maundy Thursday or Good Friday is a Tenebrae service.
+I like this resource from the Calvin Institute of Christian Worship that helps explain this.

 I have adapted other customs of Maundy Thursday here that you may like to consider for your own observances:

-- Consider a Passover meal like the liturgy available for free above or this one detailed by Ann Voskamp
+- Consider a Passover meal like the liturgy available for free above.

 - In Germany, Maundy Thursday is known as “Green Thursday” (Grundonnerstag), and the traditional foods are green vegetables and green salad, especially a spinach salad.
 Consider planning a vegetarian Last Supper banquet for your celebrations and highlight the environmental issues you are concerned about.